ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
-filtering files for code check seperately to enable fast use of git pre-commit hook to check code style
-message: filtering files for code check seperately to enable fast use of git pre-commit hook to check code style ask user to install pre-commit hook when code style is checked
+filtering files for code check seperately to enable fast use of git pre-commit hook to check code style ask user to install pre-commit hook when code style is checked
 ### Antipattern Category